Home U.S. Labor Laws Maryland Labor Laws

 - Are able, available, and actively seeking work.

-- Maryland’s Continuation of Coverage law applies to all employers for group policies issued in Maryland, regardless of size.
+Maryland’s Continuation of Coverage law applies to all group policies issued in Maryland, regardless of employer size.
+Small employers under 20 employees carry the same notification obligations as large employers.

 Avoid noncompliance penalties and save thousands with Workyard